bisha21/jobportal-nestjs/README.md

 - CRUD operations for companies
 - Associate jobs with companies

+### ⭐ Favorites (Save Jobs for Later)
+Job Seekers can **save jobs to their favorites list** and apply later.

+#### Feature Highlights
+- Add jobs to favorites
+- View list of saved jobs
+- Remove jobs from favorites
+- Prevent duplicate entries with unique constraint

 ### 📬 Notifications
 - Real-time notifications with **Socket.IO**
 - OTP verification